dhruvshr/PlantSense/README.md

     - Receive customized care instructions
     - Learn about prevention methods

-4. Accessibility: The system is designed to be:

-    - Easy to use for non-experts
-    - Free from technical jargon
-    - Multilingual (planned feature)

 ## Features

 - **Real-time Plant Disease Detection**: Upload images of your plants for instant disease detection